Amandabezsiv/Amandabezsiv/README.md

 ## Just a curious soul exploring the world, one quirky project at a time. 👩‍💻

 ## ✨ About Me
-I'm a Computer Science student and backend developer with a passion for building efficient and user-friendly applications.
+I'm a backend developer with a passion for building efficient and user-friendly applications.
 I love exploring new tools, diving into databases, and experimenting with backend frameworks to bring ideas to life.
 My journey is all about learning, creating, and constantly improving.

 ## 💬 What I’m Up To:
 - Experimenting with code and creating quirky little projects. 💻📚